 The Tags Manager allows you to add or remove tags from any keywords in your campaign.
-You can get to the Tags Manager by clicking the blue Tags button and then selecting “Manage tags” (see below).
+You can get to the Tags Manager by clicking the Tags filter and then selecting “Manage tags” (see below).

 After you’ve applied tags to your keywords, you can filter your reports by tag to analyze each keyword group.
 You can filter your reports to exclude specific tags as well, giving you more ways to analyze your set of keywords.

-One strategy for tagging your keywords would be to set up tags based on metrics such as CPC and Volume.
-Start by adding an advanced filter for volume greater than 1000.
+Advanced filters give you more flexibility in the way you follow your progress.
+One strategy for tagging your keywords is setting up tags based on metrics like CPC and Volume.
+Start by adding an advanced filter for keywords that have a high volume (greater than 1000).

 The same process can be used to tag a group of keywords with a specific range of CPC.
 Smart tags like this allow you to come back to your Position Tracking campaign and find the same group of keywords with a quick tag filter - rather than having to apply advanced filters every time.

 The Local Pack is the group of locally based results that appear at the top of a SERP after entering a location based query (see the example below).

 To filter your report to see all of the keywords where a local pack appears on the SERP, use the SERP Features Filter.
 You can select "Local pack" from the menu, and then also choose if you want to see keywords with local packs on the SERP, local packs NOT on the SERP, local packs on the SERP where your website ranks, or local packs on the SERP where your website does NOT rank.
 Filter according to what you're looking for.